heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/README.md

 In order for a class to be used in a `try-with-resources` block, it must implement the [`AutoCloseable`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/AutoCloseable.html) interface.
-All the classes presented in this chapter implement the `AutoCloseable` interface, whatever you are dealing with binary or text data.
+All the classes presented in this course implement the `AutoCloseable` interface, whatever you are dealing with binary or text data.

 We highly recommend you to use the `try-with-resources` block as it is the